British Columbia Historical Federation: Publications

 K. Jane Watt is the current Managing Editor of British Columbia History magazine.
 Guest editors are now brought on for each issue.

 BCHF Buzz

 In order to provide timely information to member societies, the British Columbia Historical Federation newsletter has been issued since June 2003.
 42 issues of the newsletter were edited and produced by Ron Hyde from 2003 to 2013.
 The newsletter is now delivered electronically.
 The BCHF Buzz provides monthly information and is a forum for member societies to publicize events and activities.
 The BCHF Buzz is emailed to all BCHF members.
-Greg Nesteroff is the editor.
+Laura VanZant (Revelstoke) is the editor.